Morveus/Telemancer/README.md

  - 🟢 Power and Reset Buttons
  - 🟢 Back and Home buttons
  - 🟢 Customizable behaviors:
-	 - 🟢 Buttons can be set to "Press Once"
+	 - 🟢 Buttons can be set to "Press Once" (holding a button set to this mode won't send the same command twice)
-	 - 🟢 Buttons can be set to "Press and repeat until released"
+	 - 🟢 Buttons can be set to "Press and repeat until released" (holding a button will repeat the same command, useful for navigation and volume)
-	 - 🟢 Repeat rate can be changed (in millisecond) for each button
+	 - 🟢 Repeat rate can be changed (in millisecond) for each button (when set to "Repeatable")
-	 - 🟢 Buttons can have a secondary
+	 - 🟢 Buttons can have a secondary mode, when held for X milliseconds, and trigger a different HTTP call
  - 🟠 WiFi connectivity
  - 🔴 4 diodes that tell you which profile is currently set
  - 🔴 (Maybe) backlit buttons